roblanf/phypapers/README.md

 > A key pre-requisite is that you'll need an account with Microsoft Power Automate.
 Many people have that for free through an institutional Office365 subscription.
 To see if you have a subscription, go to: https://make.powerautomate.com/, and try to log in.
 Microsoft Power Automate is a horrendous way to build *anything*, but the massive advantage for literature bots is that if you have a subscription, you get free server time.
 So once your literature bot is running, you're all done.

-We'll use the building of [the phypapers bot on Bluesky](https://bsky.app/profile/phypapers.bsky.social) as an example.

 Literature bots can be a useful way to keep up with the latest research.
-Casey Bergman started it all with a Drosophila literature bot called flypapers back when Twitter existed.
-There are now hundreds similar ones, many built with the instructions below and many of which can be found on this list: https://twitter.com/caseybergman/lists/literaturebots/members.
+Casey Bergman started it all with a _Drosophila_ literature bot called flypapers back when Twitter existed.
+There are now hundreds similar ones, many of which can be found on this list: https://twitter.com/caseybergman/lists/literaturebots/members.
 The detailed instructions here were originally inspired by [Casey Bergman's blog post](http://caseybergman.wordpress.com/2014/02/24/keeping-up-with-the-scientific-literature-using-twitterbots-the-flypapers-experiment/).

-This repo has some very detailed instructions to make your own literature bot.
+This repo tells you how to build your own literature bot, using [the phypapers bot on Bluesky](https://bsky.app/profile/phypapers.bsky.social) as an example.

 > This is a new set of instructions which I've cleaned up substantially, and streamlined for BlueSky.
-If you're looking for the old instructions, which had notes for Twitter, Tumblr, you can find them [here](https://github.com/roblanf/phypapers/tree/v1-twitter)
+If you're looking for the old instructions, which had notes for Twitter, you can find them [here](https://github.com/roblanf/phypapers/tree/v1-twitter)

-## What the literature bot does
+## Overview

-I built the literature bot in Microsoft Power Automate.
-Here's roughly what it does:
+Here's an overview of what the literature bot does:

-1. Run once every 24 hours
+1. Runs once every 24 hours
-2. Check a lof of RSS feeds for papers that have come out in the last 24 hours
+2. Checks a lot of RSS feeds for papers that have come out in the last 24 hours
-3. Apply search terms where necessary (i.e. where the RSS contains papers that are not pre-searched, see below)
+3. Makes sure the papers are relevant (i.e. some places let you _generate_ relevant RSS feeds, but others don't)
-4. Remove duplicate papers
+4. Removes duplicate papers
-5. Post the papers to your Bluesky account over a 23 hour period, evenly spaced
+5. Posts the papers to Bluesky account over a 23 hour period, evenly spaced (this is so I don't flood everyone's feed with 100 papers at once)

 ## The three basic steps to setting it up